sunforwork/bypasspaywall/README.md

 If you're familiar with Git(Hub)-clients you can also clone this repo and update the extension that way (load unpacked folder used by Git(Hub)-client).

 #### CRX-file: other Chromium browsers (Opera/Vivaldi/Yandex)
-* or add extension to allowlist for Chrome, MS Edge or Brave (see [instructions](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean/-/tree/master/allowlist/README.md))
+* or add extension to allowlist for Chrome, MS Edge (+ forcelist) or Brave (see [instructions](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean/-/tree/master/allowlist/README.md))

 1. Download the extension as a crx-file (right-click > save link as) from the [releases page](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean/-/releases).
 2. In your browser go to the extensions page (`chrome://extensions`).